Samsung Galaxy Z Flip

+The Samsung Galaxy Z Flip is a foldable smartphone developed and designed by Samsung Electronics as part of the Galaxy Z series, released on February 14, 2020.
+It uses a rollable display, a technology that had appeared previously on the company's Galaxy Fold, in a clamshell design.
+As with other Galaxy devices, the Galaxy Z Flip runs Android and Samsung's One UI interface.
+It was the first of the 'Z Flip' line of foldables: its successor, Samsung Galaxy Z Flip 3, was introduced in 2021.

+History and release

-The Samsung Galaxy Z Flip (sold as Samsung Galaxy Flip in certain territories) is an Android-based foldable smartphone developed by Samsung Electronics as part of the Samsung Galaxy Z series.
-Its existence was first revealed in an advertisement during the 2020 Academy Awards.
-Unveiled alongside the Galaxy S20 on February 11, 2020, it was released on February 14, 2020.
+The Samsung Galaxy Z Flip's existence was first revealed in an advertisement during the 2020 Academy Awards.
+It was unveiled on February 11, 2020 (alongside the Galaxy S20) and was released on February 14, 2020, or February 28, 2020 in Japan.
 Unlike the Galaxy Z Fold, the device folds horizontally and uses a hybrid glass coating branded as "Infinity Flex Display".
-It is available in three colors for the LTE version (Mirror Purple, Mirror Black, and Mirror Gold) and two colors for the 5G version (Mystic Bronze and Mystic Gray).
+It was released available in three colors: Mirror Purple, Mirror Black, and Mirror Gold.

+On July 22, 2020, Samsung announced a 5G version of the Galaxy Z Flip.
+This variant was released in two colors: Mystic Bronze and Mystic Gray.
 The 5G version was also made available in a limited-edition "Mystic White" color.
+In Japan, the Galaxy Z Flip 5G was released on 4 November 2020.

 Specifications

 Design

 The Galaxy Z Flip is constructed with an aluminum frame, and 30 micron-thick "ultra-thin glass" with a plastic layer similar to the Galaxy Fold, manufactured by Samsung with materials from Schott AG, which is "produced using an intensifying process to enhance its flexibility and durability", and injected with a "special material up to an undisclosed depth to achieve a consistent hardness"; conventional Gorilla Glass is used for the back panels.
 The Z Flip is the first foldable smartphone to use a glass display, while previous foldable phones such as the Motorola Razr and the Galaxy Fold have used plastic displays.
 Using a glass display results in a more durable screen, and reduces the screen crease in the folding point.
 The hinge mechanism is strengthened with nylon fibers designed to keep dust out; Samsung rated the fold mechanism as supporting up to 200,000 uses.
 The device comes in 3 colors for the LTE version which are Mirror Purple, Mirror Black and Mirror Gold.
 It also comes in 2 colors for the 5G version which are Mystic Bronze and Mystic Gray.
 However, the color availability may vary depending on country or carrier.
 The Z Flip is also available in a Limited Edition Thom Browne model, featuring a red, white, and blue stripe on a gray base.